Skip to content

 Record any information on how and to whom the moving image Item can be made available, including details of the condition of the Item and of its treatment, preservation or restoration Events.
 This creates a condition and preservation history for the Item, and is also important for assessing conservation conditions and establishing and prioritising collections care and preservation activities.

-Observations about conditions will typically happen in the course of an Event such as inspection of an Item.
-These observations should aim to be as clear and concise as possible, avoiding abbreviations and initials, and as far as possible using controlled vocabulary.
-For example, establish whether to use “scratched”, “scratches” or “scratch marks” and be as consistent as possible.
-This enables better searching and accessibility of data.
+Observations about Item conditions will typically happen in the course of an Event such as inspection of an Item.
+These observations and updating on records should aim to be as clear and concise as possible, avoiding abbreviations and intitials, and as far as possible using controlled vocabulary.
+Besides consistency, this enables better searching and accessibility of data.

-Record these actions as an Event (see Events), with the person or entity performing the action as an Agent.
+These actions can be recorded as an Event [ADD LINK], and the person or entity performing the action linked/added as an Agent [ADD RELEVANT LINK]

-Record the condition of the Item including its base and/or emulsion and/or perforations, where applicable.
-Selection should be made from a controlled list of terms, for example, “brittle”, “buckled”, “tears,” etc.
+Record information about the condition of the Item including the nature and extent of any damage to its base and/or emulsion and/or perforations, where applicable.
+Selection should be made from a controlled list of terms, e.g. Brittle, Buckled, Light Scratches, Heavy Scratches, Tears, Warped, Hydrolysis.

 For film, this relates to the inherent qualities of the Emulsion rather than the physical condition of the Emulsion.